Photos

 Mt Ruapehu photos

-The North Island's highest peak is Mt Ruapehu which is 2,797 metres or 9,175 feet high.
-This mountain is a volcano, and last erupted in 1995 and 1996.
+The North Island's highest peak is Mt Ruapehu which is 2, 797 metres or 9, 175 feet high.
+This mountain is a volcano, and had some eruptions back in 1995 and 1996.
 Mt Ruapehu is also the location for the best skiing in the North Island.
 Most of New Zealand's ski fields are located in the South Island however.

 New Zealand has 24 peaks above 3000 metres.
 They are as follows: